hissain/youtuber-debunked/README.md

 ## Contribution and Contact

+You can fork this project and submit pull request in the project.
-You can Contact to the author hissain.khan@gmail.com
+Please contact to the author at hissain.khan@gmail.com